 What exactly is a cartel?
-Many of you may be unfamiliar with the term “cartel.”
-A cartel, in general, is a collection of independent producers whose goals are to establish prices, supply goods, and limit competition.
+Many of you may be familiar with the term “cartel”.
+A cartel is generally a collection of independent producers whose purpose is to set prices, perform supply chain management of goods, and limit competition.

 According to Richard Posner (1992), a legal expert, a cartel is an agreement or a competition contract between sellers to regulate the selling price.
 The goal is to raise prices while limiting production.
 Posner’s definition of a cartel emphasizes the moral issue.